Does your dog have an annoying habit?

 In Buster’s case, his aching joints were at the heart of the matter.
 Unfortunately, his problem was too well established to stop with arthritis medication alone because the licking had become a reward in its own end.

-Think of this as a two-pronged attack: tackling both the sores and the underlying cause.
+Think of this as a 2-pronged attack: tackling both the sores and the underlying cause.

 Lick granulomas are frustrating because even with successful treatment, the dog is likely to relapse.
 To stand any chances of long-term success, therapy must continue for at least 4 weeks after the symptoms have ceased.